Use no-code agents as tools

 The function below takes a product_name

-Define your application as a tool
+Define your agent as a tool

 Add the tools array to the chat endpoint call along with your array of messages.
 Setting tool_choice